corpus-io/tokenize.it-smart-contracts/docs/fees.md

 ### Investment contracts

-- The investment contracts [PrivateOffer](../contracts/PrivateOffer.sol) and [PublicFundraising](../contracts/PublicFundraising.sol) both access the fee setting through the token contracts they are connected to.
+- The investment contracts [PrivateOffer](../contracts/PrivateOffer.sol) and [Crowdinvesting](../contracts/Crowdinvesting.sol) both access the fee setting through the token contracts they are connected to.
-- PublicFundraising: When Y currency is paid, the fee is Y\*publicFundraisingFeeNumerator/publicFundraisingFeeDenominator.
+- Crowdinvesting: When Y currency is paid, the fee is Y\*crowdinvestingFeeNumerator/crowdinvestingFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.
 - PrivateOffer: When Y currency is paid, the fee is Y\*privateOfferFeeNumerator/privateOfferFeeDenominator.
 This fee is DEDUCTED from the Y currency paid and transferred to the feeCollector.

 ## Discounts